a thumbnail with a cartoon blue saltwater fish in the center and the words below it saying saltwater fish disease causes symptoms and treatment

 Certain fish have a knack for being the masters of hide-and-seek, while others are like the stars of the open water, zipping around freely.
 Keep an eye out for any shifts in their behavior – it’s like reading their underwater story.

-8. Cotton Looking White Growths
+8. White Cotton-Like Growths

 Frequently, this could point to a potential fungal or viral infection brewing.